-When your wallet says no to the $5 bubbly drink but your stomach says please, this DIY kombucha recipe is the answer.
-Yes, you can you make your own kombucha, and yes, it’s actually pretty simple for something that sounds so complicated.
-Plus, every time you make a new batch you create a new “mother,” which can be used as the fermenting agent of your next batch… talk about sustainability (and convenience).
+When your wallet says no to the $5 bubbly drink, but your stomach says please, a DIY kombucha recipe is the answer.
+Yes, you can make your own kombucha, and yes, it’s actually pretty simple for something that sounds so complicated.
+Plus, every time you make a new batch, you create a new “mother,” which can be used as the fermenting agent of your next batch… talk about sustainability (and convenience).

 If you’re making your own ‘booch or buying some at the store, pay attention to added sugar.
 Some kombuchas can pack several teaspoons worth of added sugar per serving.
 Consuming too much added sugar can actually harm your digestive health.